shalinchristian/BatteryPenguine/README.md

 ---

-## 🐼 Development Version: BatteryPanda

-For those interested in the latest features, we have an ongoing development version called **BatteryPanda**.
-This version includes experimental features such as:

--   **Themes:** Switch between dark and light modes.
--   **CPU Usage Graph:** A live graph to visualize CPU load.
--   **Enhanced Tooltips:** More detailed system information on hover.

-You can run the development version from the source code.

----

 ## 🤝 Contributing

 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.